This chapter addresses requirements for NTDOs.

-Agencies using eight-digit ALCs report foreign currency disbursements to an appropriation on their Statement of Transactions (224).
+Federal entities using eight-digit ALCs report foreign currency disbursements to an appropriation on its Classification Transactions and Accountability reports (CTA).

-Agencies using four-digit ALCs do not report foreign currency disbursements on their Statement of Transaction (224).
-Instead, they report a charge to the agency appropriation indicated on SF 1166: Voucher and Schedule of Payments, for these disbursements on a SF 1221.
-An agency receives confirmation of the disbursement of foreign currency payments and the amounts of the U.S. dollar equivalent of those payments.
+Federal entities using four-digit ALCs do not report foreign currency disbursements on its Classification Transactions and Accountability reports (CTA).
+Instead, for these disbursements they report a charge on an SF 1221 to the federal entity appropriation indicated on an SF 1166: Voucher and Schedule of Payments.
+A federal entity receives confirmation of the disbursement of foreign currency payments and the amounts of the U.S. dollar equivalent of those payments.
 These reports include:

 For additional information on reporting, see TFM Volume I, Part 2, Chapter 5100.

-All agencies must use CARS and submit the Treasury Account Symbol (TAS)/Business Event Type Code (BETC) reporting classification of each payment.
+All federal entities must use CARS and submit the Treasury Account Symbol (TAS)/Business Event Type Code (BETC) reporting classification of each payment.

-All federal agencies not using Treasury disbursing office services must submit disbursement related transaction information through PIR to CARS.
+All federal federal entities not using Treasury disbursing office services must submit disbursement related transaction information through PIR to CARS.

-All agencies who have converted to CARS Payment Reporter must submit a valid TAS/BETC combination at the point of initiation.
+All federal entities who have converted to CARS Payment Reporter must submit a valid TAS/BETC combination at the point of initiation.
 Adjustments can subsequently be made using the CARS Classification Transaction Accountability (CTA) module.
 Fiscal Service reference data for TAS/BETCs can be found at the Shared Accounting Module (SAM) website.

-NTDO agencies must report their payment TAS/BETC classifications daily on the date of the payment through PIR using the Standard Reporting Format (SRF).
+NTDO federal entities must report to PIR, payment and returned payment or other debit activities that affect the TGA to include TAS/BETCs, and PIR reports those transactions to CARS.
+The only exception to this requirement is transactions that are specifically identified by Treasury as not going through PIR.
+Payment TAS/BETC classifications must be reported daily on the date of the payment through PIR using the Standard Reporting Format (SRF).
 The PIR will report summarized TAS/BETCs to CARS.

-As outlined in the PIR SRF, agencies must submit the files to PIR by 8 p.m.
+As outlined in the PIR SRF, federal entities must submit files to PIR by 8 p.m.
 Eastern/7 p.m.
 Central Time on the date of payment.
 The “date of payment” is defined below for various methods of payment.

-Note: Agencies that do not submit payments with the TAS/BETC classified on the SRF on the date of payment will have their vouchers default in CARS to the default TAS/BETC defined in SAM for payment transactions.
-Then, the agency must reclassify the voucher in the CARS Classification Transaction Accountability (CTA) module.
-Agencies must clear the default account by the third workday after month-end or it negatively impacts the quarterly scorecard that is sent to agencies’ Chief Financial Officers.
+Note: Federal entities that do not submit payments with the TAS/BETC classified on the SRF on the date of payment will have their vouchers default in CARS to the default TAS/BETC defined in SAM for payment transactions.
+Then, the federal entity must reclassify the voucher in the CARS Classification Transaction Accountability (CTA) module.
+Federal entities must clear the default account by the third workday after month-end or it negatively impacts the quarterly scorecard that is sent to federal entities’ Chief Financial Officers.